Finite time pseudo-rip singularity in cosmology: Conclusion

 \section{Conclusion}

-In this paper, we have proposed a method to construct solutions of the cosmological field equations by prescribing a specific functional form of the Hubble parameter capable of inducing different types of future cosmological singularities.
+In this paper, we propose a method to construct solutions of the cosmological field equations by prescribing a specific functional form of the Hubble parameter capable of inducing different types of future cosmological singularities.
 This approach provides a particularly straightforward framework for analysing the ECs within general relativity, which in turn allows one to characterise the nature and strength of the resulting singularities in relation to the notion of geodesic incompleteness.

 Within this approach, we have explicitly constructed two new models driving the cosmological expansion towards a standard SFS and a novel FTPR (finite-time pseudo-rip) singularity.
 Both singularities exhibit a similar structural behaviour in that the cosmic time of occurrence, the scale factor, and the (effective) energy density remain finite, while the pressure diverges, i.e. $|p| \to \infty$ as $t \to t_s$.
 On this basis, one might be tempted to classify both events as SFS \cite{Barrow2004} (or Type II singularities in the sense of Ref. \cite{Nojiri2005}).
 However, we have argued that such a classification is misleading, since the two scenarios exhibit fundamentally different behaviour when analysed from the perspective of the ECs.
-While the original SFS was introduced as a scenario in which only the DEC is violated \cite{Barrow2004,Barrow2004a}, the model (\ref{eq:model2}) instead, displays a phantom-dominated future evolution that leads to the violation of all ECs.
+While the original SFS was introduced as a scenario in which only the DEC is violated \cite{Barrow2004,Barrow2004a}, the FTPR model (\ref{eq:model2}) displays a phantom-dominated future evolution that leads to the violation of all ECs.

-Although only two example models have been addressed, the method can be applied to generate more solutions containing a rich set of exotic singularities in cosmology.
+The proposed method can be applied to generate more solutions containing a rich set of exotic singularities in cosmology.
 Some examples of these singular behaviours that have attracted the attention of many authors in recent years (for a review see Refs. \cite{Nojiri2005,MPD2014CC}), but for our study the most appropriate were a big-rip, a little-rip, a little sibling of the big-rip, a pseudo-rip, and a big-freeze.
 We have also presented some systematics to study the energy conditions in general relativity which allow to characterise the types of singularities in respect to their strength related to the notion of geodesic incompleteness.
 In fact, both singularities considered in this work are of a weak type and the evolution of the universe can be extended beyond them.